OpenBioLink/SAFRAN/README.md

 An overview of the format and possible parameters can be found [here](https://github.com/OpenBioLink/IRIFAB/wiki/Properties-file).

+#### Trials

+To be able to quickly estimate evaluation results, the prediction can be performed only on a sample of the test set.
+The sample size is dependent on the confidence level and the margin of error, both can be set in the properties file.

+If f.e. the confidence level is set to 95% and the margin of error is set to 5%, then the evaluation results of  95% of trials lie between ±5% of the evaluation results of the whole test set.
+An example on the accuracy and runtimes can be seen [here](https://github.com/OpenBioLink/IRIFAB#trial), where the runtime was improved from 4.6 hours to 40 seconds with estimated similar results.

 ## Performance

 Performance test performed on an Intel i7-6500U CPU @ 2.50GHz, 2 Cores, 4 Logical Processors.
 (Averaged over 10 runs)